 After taking out the cakes from the oven, let them sit on the counter to cool for at least one minute.
 Loosen the sides of the cakes by sliding a thin knife around the ramekins.
 Then put a plate over the ramekin.

-Use a mitt to flip the ramekin over and gently shake it out the cake.
+Use a mitt to flip the ramekin over and gently shake the cake out.
 Sprinkle some powdered sugar on top of the cake.
-The longer the cake sits, the center of the cake will continue to cook.
+The center of the cake will continue to cook, the longer the cake sits.
 So serve it immediately if you want to present a very runny center.

 Making Ube Lava Cake Ahead of Time

 You can make the batter for the cakes up to two days ahead.
 Make the batter and fill the ramekins.
 Then cover them with cling wrap and place them in the fridge.
-When you are ready to bake the cakes, bring up temperature of the batter for ten minutes before baking.
+When you are ready to bake the cakes, raise the temperature of the batter by letting it sit on the counter for ten minutes before baking.

 Ingredients